Composite Edge Bonding: 15 Things You Need to Know Before You Have It Done

 2. Plan: To give you an idea of what the teeth will look like after the treatment, the dentist may do a trial smile, or digital design.

 3. Whitening: If you would like to whiten your teeth, it is essential this is done before composite edge bonding.
 You cannot whiten composite fillings, and so you should whiten your teeth first.
+We have a helpful guide on Teeth Whitening Cost to help you plan your treatment.

 4. Bonding: Your appointment is likely to last 1-2 hours, though can be longer depending on how many teeth are bonded.
 You will have your teeth cleaned, before composite is placed and contoured to the edges.
 After placement, the dentist will check aesthetics and function, making sure your bite is comfortable.